MortenVinding/ssh-ssl-tls-tunnel/ssh_tls_proxy/README.md

 ```

 If you don't have have a valid TLS certificate for the server, OpenSSL will
+still connect.
-complain but still connect (this is probably OK because you can rely on
+This is probably OK because you can rely on the known_hosts file to
-the known_hosts file to authenticate the actual sshd):
+authenticate the actual sshd.